-This is part 2 of our series on how postpartum depression and related illnesses can negatively affect your marriage or partnership, with tips on what you can do about it.
+[Editor’s Note: This is part 2 of our series on how postpartum depression and related illnesses can negatively affect your marriage or partnership, with tips on what you can do about it.
+Check out part 1.]

-- Realize that dad is probably scared and overwhelmed too and that he is also going through a giant transition.
+Realize that your partner is probably scared and overwhelmed too and that he is also going through a giant transition.
 Many, many dads whose wives/partners are depressed become depressed as well.
 It is important that you both receive the support that you need.

 Kate Kripke, LCSW